Beauties with brain: Meet 10 smart Nigerian women behind top tech companies

 Nigerian women are breaking grounds in what was formerly thought to be a male-dominated space.

-These women are not only siting in leadership positions but actively involved in product development.
+These women are not only siting in leadership positions but are actively involved in product development.

 Seun Runsewe (Chipper Cash)